Towards Realistic Zero-Shot Classification via Self Structural Semantic Alignment: Methodology

 \subsection{Problem: Realistic Zero-Shot Classification}

-Existing methods that adapt pretrained VLMs to unseen data usually hinge on specific knowledge of target datasets, such as prior distributions or an ideal vocabulary.
+Existing methods that adapt pre-trained VLMs to unseen data usually rely on specific knowledge of target datasets, such as prior distributions or an ideal vocabulary.
 These conditions are often challenging to fulfill in real-world environments.
 In this paper, we explore a more practical task, Realistic Zero-Shot Classification, abbreviated as RZSC.

-RZSC is formally defined as follows: Let us consider an unlabeled dataset $\mathcal{D}_u=\{(\mathbf{x}_i, y_i)\}_{i=1}^{N} \subset \mathcal{X}\times \mathcal{Y}$ with $N$ instances defined on category set $\mathcal{Y}$, and a pretrained VLM such as CLIP, equipped with image and text encoders $f_I$ and $f_T$, respectively.
+RZSC is formally defined as follows: Consider an unlabeled dataset $\mathcal{D}_u=\{(\mathbf{x}_i, y_i)\}_{i=1}^{N} \subset \mathcal{X}\times \mathcal{Y}$ with $N$ images, where $\mathcal{Y}$ is the underlying category set, and a pre-trained VLM such as CLIP, equipped with image and text encoders $f_I$ and $f_T$, respectively.
 Then, we assume no information of $\mathcal{Y}$ and instead with a comprehensive vocabulary that contains more than 20,000 distinct category names, \ie, $|\mathcal{Y}| \ll |\mathcal{W}|$.
 We build our vocabulary from all visual categories from ImageNet1K~\cite{imagenet1k} and ImageNet21K~\cite{imagenet21k} datasets since they are annotated with expert taxonomic knowledge~\cite{wordnet} and encompasses most commonly-seen visual categories in the real world.
-The goal of the RZSC task is to refine the ${f_I}$ to predict the correct category:
+The goal of the RZSC task is to adapt the pre-trained VLM, \ie, ${f_I, f_T}$ to predict the correct category of an unseen dataset: